 Lord, have mercy upon us.

 Our Father, who art in heaven, Hallowed be thy Name.
 Thy kingdom come.
 Thy will be done on earth, as it is in heaven.
 Give us this day our daily bread.
-And forgive us our trespasses, as we forgive them that trespass against us.
+And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 Amen.

 O Lord, shew thy mercy upon us.